 From May to October, you have to bring the family down to the Old Market for the Omaha Farmers Market on Saturday mornings from 8 to about 12:30 p.m.
 Live music, samples, a balloon man (free balloons, but donations are suggested), and great people watching, all for free.
 And dogs.
 There are A LOT of dogs at the farmers market.

 The hub of activity in the Old Market is found at the intersection of Howard Street and 11th Street.
 Typically, you’ll encounter talented street musicians, as well as horse who pull the horse-drawn carriages.
 The carriage rides aren’t free, but greeting the horses is.
 Stroll the surrounding blocks to discover more interesting things to do see and do for free.

 While you’re walking around the place, there is a lot of unexpected “art” to see, especially on some of the old buildings.
 My old apartment building on 10th and Jackson streets has a neat lion fountain in front to see.
-There’s also the Urban Walking Labyrinth that begins at Urban Abbey, where you can pick up a map.

 The Passageway is a cool indoor shopping center.
 There are fun stores to browse, hallways (the “passage ways”) to explore, and mysterious artwork to marvel at.
 Venture into the second floor gallery called Garden of the Zodiac & Gallery.
 In the rear of the gallery, you’ll find a door that leads outside to small, fascinating garden with sculptures.
 It’s one of Omaha’s hidden gems!